 When planning multibeam junctioning with lidar seabed coverage, the NALL and the following must be taken into consideration:

-- Lidar derived MHW line, MLLW line (No MHW, MLLW defined for H11868). - Shallow features detected by lidar. - Features for examination (No features for examination for H11868). - 'Unsurveyed' polygons due to SEZ.
+- Lidar derived MHW line, MLLW line.

+- Shallow features detected by lidar.

+- Features for examination.

-These are all provided in the S-57 feature file (US511868.000) for H11868.
+These are all provided in the S-57 feature file (US512008.000) for H12008.